Vonng/pigsty/docs/MINIO.md

 > [Min.IO](https://min.io/docs/minio/linux/reference/minio-mc/mc-mb.html): S3-Compatible Open-Source Multi-Cloud Object Storage

-MinIO is a S3-compatible object storage server.
+MinIO is an S3-compatible object storage server.
 It's designed to be scalable, secure, and easy to use.
-It has native multi-node multi-driver HA support, and can be used for storing documents, pictures, videos, and backups.
+It has native multi-node multi-driver HA support and can store documents, pictures, videos, and backups.

 Pigsty uses MinIO as an optional PostgreSQL backup storage repo, in addition to the default local posix FS repo.
-If MinIO repo is used, the `MINIO` module should be installed before any [`PGSQL`](PGSQL) modules.
+If the MinIO repo is used, the `MINIO` module should be installed before any [`PGSQL`](PGSQL) modules.

 MinIO requires a trusted CA to work, so you have to install it in addition to [`NODE`](NODE) module.